navtech-io/Simpleflow/docs/simpleflow-script-reference.md

 [end rule]
 ```

-> condition does not allow expression.
-If you need to write expression
-declare variable and write expression and use that variable in predicate.
+Condition does not allow expression.
+If you need to write expression declare variable and write expression and use that variable in predicate.
 This does not support nested rules to avoid code complexity. `end rule` is optional and it can be used to terminate the rule scope.

 ## Emitters